 The engagement conducted for this plan built on what we already knew from previous engagements.
-We sought input from community groups, residents, agencies and businesses as part of a four-stage engagement process (see table below), which aligned with the approach outlined in the Zero Carbon Communities Guide 2020.
+We sought input from community groups, residents, agencies and businesses as part of a four-stage engagement process (Figure 9), which aligned with the approach outlined in the Zero Carbon Communities Guide 2020.